pvblicltd/Generator-CppAng/README.md

     * Build uses [grunt-ng-annotate](https://github.com/olov/ng-annotate) so you don't have to use the Angular injection syntax for safe minification (i.e. you dont need `$inject` or `(['$scope','$http',...`.
     * `grunt serve` task allows you to run a simple development server with watch/livereload enabled.
 Additionally, JSHint and the appropriate unit tests are run for the changed files.
 * Integrates Bower for package management
-* Includes Yeoman subgenerators for directives, services, partials, filters, and modules.
+* Includes Yeoman subgenerators for directives, services, partials, filters, modals and modules.
-* Integrates LESS and includes Bootstrap via the source LESS files allowing you to reuse Bootstrap vars/mixins/etc.
+* Integrates LESS and includes the source LESS from [CPP.UI](https://github.com/pvblicltd/cpp.ui) allowing you to use mixins etc.
+* Integrates [CPP.UI](https://github.com/pvblicltd/cpp.ui) common modules and components.
 * Easily Testable - Each sub-generator creates a skeleton unit test.
 Unit tests can be run via `grunt test` and they run automatically during the grunt watch that is active during `grunt serve`.

 Directory Layout